atharva-p/guides/beginner.md

 ## F strings

 Automatically converts data into string and concatenates with the rest of the string.
-Needs an f before the string
+Needs an f before the string.

+F strings can also be used without a `print()` function.
+You can also return a f string.

 ## Lower() and count()